Fed minutes: If economy heats up, rate hikes may accelerate

 At the December meeting, the Fed forecast that it could increase rates three more times in 2017.

-In a news conference following the meeting, Fed chairwoman Janet Yellen stressed that the Fed still intended to move rates up at a gradual pace and the timing of future moves would be dependent on how the economy unfolds.
-A year ago, the Fed has expected to raise rates four times in 2016 but ended up with only one rate hike in 2016 after the U.S. economy produced anemic growth in the first half of the year.
+In a news conference after the meeting, Fed Chairwoman Janet Yellen stressed that the Fed still intended to move rates up at a gradual pace and the timing of future moves would be dependent on how the economy unfolds.
+A year ago, the Fed has expected to raise rates four times in 2016 but ended up with only one rate increase in 2016 after the U.S. economy produced anemic growth in the first half of the year.

-Yellen said that officials did spend time at their December meeting discussing Trump's economic plans as well as the rally that had occurred on Wall Street following Trump's election with stock prices hitting record highs.
-Yellen told reporters the Fed was "operating under a cloud of uncertainty at the moment" but she said officials had time to wait to see how events unfold before making further decisions on interest rates.
+Yellen said that officials did spend time at their December meeting discussing Trump's economic plans as well as the rally that had occurred on Wall Street after Trump's election, with stock prices hitting record highs.
+Yellen told reporters the Fed was "operating under a cloud of uncertainty at the moment," but she said officials had time to wait to see how events unfold before making further decisions on interest rates.